nokiadatagathering/ndgdocs/sphinx/source/questions.rst

 Question Types
 **************

-Eight question types are currently implemented
+Nine question types are currently implemented.
+All of the questions can be made required or not by checking the `Required` check box (as seen for example on the `Location` question type below)

 .. figure:: images/question-types.png
    :alt: Question Types